-If during concrete drilling you are hitting metal, you may have encountered the reinforced steel within.
-Clean the drill hole and with a point light source, shine light into it.
-If you see a "thin" iron piece up to approx. 5 mm in thickness, it can be drilled with our hammer drill bits and must be cut by simple continued drilling.
-Cutting the thinner auxiliary wires in the concrete (see above) is often unnoticed.
-In the case of commercial industrial greening, any severance of inner reinforcement should be clarified with site management.
-Strong iron bars should not be cut, especially if multiple perforations of the reinforcing steel effect the stability of the structure and cause static problems.
-For the special case of "pre-stressed concrete", see below.
-Which alternatives, nevertheless, are there to fasten a wire rope holder after hitting reinforcement?
+If, during concrete drilling, you hit metal you have probably encountered rebar.
+Clean the hole shine a focussed light source into it.
+If you see an iron rod approximately 5mm diameter it can be severed when persistently drilled with our hammer drill bits.
+Severing any thinner auxiliary wires in the concrete (see above) will often go unnoticed.
+In the case of reintroducing plants to commercial industrial structures, any severance of inner reinforcement should be clarified with a site management.
+Strong steel bars should not be severed, especially if multiple perforations of the reinforcing steel effect the stability of the structure.
+For the special case of prestressed concrete please see below.
+Solutions for botched drilling are as follows:

 First, confirm whether you have hit a vertical or horizontal rod but pulling out of the hole and illuminating the inside, then seal the hole thoroughly with weatherproof white filler to guard against water damage and consequent rusting of the inner reinforcement.
 Once the filler has set a new hole can be drilled and the holder(s) fastened as planned.

 Sometimes, when drilling, the direction of the hole can become skewed or interrupted by a rod of rebar.
 If you have drilled and notice the shaft of an Easy, Light and Heavy kit are not lying straight you can drill the hole wider to allow adjust the position of your anchor then fill the remaining space with composite mortar.
 Alternatively, with 'Eco' and 'Classic' kits, if you realise after screwing them into place that they are crooked, you can gently hammer them into the desired, level position.